PinguDevTeam/ICF-MI-framework/formats/commits.md

 > Created markdown file for bug report issues.

 Note that the scope does not exactly indicate to which file I've modified.
 You can still understand it from the subject line, hence 7/10.

+Now, what **_not_** to do:

+> updated commits.md

+Commit message not descriptive at all.
+Only states which file is modified, no mention of _what_ is done.
+No detailed explanation given.
+0% backtracking possibility, you will 100% end up checking the changed code to understand what happened.
+Don't do it.
+Just..
+Don't.

+If I see you doing this, I'll hunt you down.